 We produce product labels with pizzazz.
 Clients bring ones that are already designed and we print their text and visuals faithfully onto labels.

 Another option is to have us use our designers and consult with you about what you want your labels to look like on the shelf.
 What feelings you want to evoke.
 The sort of brand image you want to convey.
-Either way, your knowing about C.R.A.P. helps us all get on the same page so we can produce the best possible labels on American shelves!
+Either way, your knowing about C.R.A.P. helps us all get on the same page so we can produce the best custom labels on the shelf!